fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://www.dig.security/post/gcp-cloudsql-vulnerability-leads-to-internal-container-access-and-data-exposure">GCP CloudSQL Vulnerability Leads to Internal Container Access and Data Exposure</a>
 <a href="https://blog.grimm-co.com/2021/11/escalating-xss-to-sainthood-with-nagios.html">-Escalating XSS to Sainthood with Nagios</a>

+<a href="https://labs.detectify.com/2021/08/10/how-to-hack-apis-in-2021/">-How to Hack APIs in 2021</a>

+<a href="https://akshita-infosec.medium.com/burp-macros-what-why-how-151df8901641">-Burp Macros: What, Why & How?</a>

+<a href="https://sicks3c.medium.com/setup-your-private-burp-collaborator-for-ssrf-xxe-fd6cf01c8ca">-Setup Your Private Burp Collaborator for SSRF/XXE</a>

+<a href="https://portswigger.net/blog/experience-burp-suite-enterprise-edition-in-a-new-live-demo">-Experience Burp Suite Enterprise Edition in a new live demo</a>

+<A href="https://www.pavel.gr/blog/dll-hijacking-using-spartacus-outside-of-dllmain">-DLL Hijacking using Spartacus, outside of DllMain</a>

+<a href="https://github.com/mrh0wl/Cloudmare">-Cloudflare, Sucuri, Incapsula real IP tracker</a>

+<a href="https://mikekitckchan.medium.com/a-brief-introduction-to-prototype-pollution-b154c23b40c5">-A Brief Introduction to Prototype Pollution</a>

+<a href="https://devsecopsdocs.com/blog/nuclear-pond/">-Nuclear Pond</a>

+<a href="https://blog.securelayer7.net/static-analysis-of-android-application-tools-used-securelayer7/">-OWASP Top 10: Static Analysis of Android Application & Tools Used</a>

+<a href="https://github.com/iustin24/chameleon">-Chameleon provides better content discovery by using wappalyzer's set of technology fingerprints alongside custom wordlists tailored to each detected technologies</a>

+<a href="https://medium.com/@murami.ike/working-with-a-scope-using-gowitness-4d338b0321ac">-Working with a scope using Gowitness</a>

 <a href="https://blog.projectdiscovery.io/implementing-nuclei-into-your-gitlab-ci-cd-pipeline-for-scanning-live-web-applications/">-Implementing Nuclei into your GitLab CI/CD Pipeline for Scanning Live Web Applications</a>